Mick Fairclough

-Michael Joseph Fairclough (born 22 October 1952, in Drogheda) was an Irish former professional footballer who played as a midfielder for Drogheda United, Dundalk and Huddersfield Town.
+Michael Joseph Fairclough (born 22 October 1952) was an Irish professional footballer who played as a midfielder for Drogheda United, Dundalk and Huddersfield Town.

+Mick Fairclough's scoring debut for Dundalk in March 1980 was a remarkable comeback after being told five years earlier that his football career was over due to serious knee injuries.
+He began his career with Drogheda United and moved to Huddersfield Town in 1971, where he made 39 appearances and scored four goals before injuries forced him out of English football.

+Returning to Ireland, he underwent extensive knee treatment and eventually resumed playing at a lower level before being signed by Dundalk.
+He quickly impressed, scoring in his first game and helping the team secure a spot in European competition.
+Over the next four years, he became a key player, winning major trophies, becoming top scorer, and scoring memorable goals—including one against Tottenham in the European Cup Winners’ Cup.

+His performances earned him a place on the Irish national team for a South American tour in 1982.
+After Dundalk's manager left, Fairclough returned to Drogheda, where he had a strong individual season despite the team's relegation.

+Career

-Mick started his football career with Drogheda Youths and won an FAI Youth Cup medal in 1970 scoring in the replay of the final.
-At age 18 he played in the 1971 FAI Cup Final with Drogheda who lost to Limerick after a replay.
+Fairclough started his football career with Drogheda Youths and won an FAI Youth Cup medal in 1970 scoring in the replay of the final.
+At age 18, he played in the 1971 FAI Cup Final with Drogheda who lost to Limerick after a replay.
 This qualified Drogheda for the Blaxnit Cup where Drogheda lost on penalties to eventual winners Linfield.